Brand Health: Prepare Your Brand Going Forward

 We will continue to see the social narrative motivate brands to evaluate their brand equity and decide if changes might be beneficial for both near and long-term growth.
 To rebuild a go-forward plan or to pivot away from what is no longer desired will require research and insights to craft the next generation of their brand image and how they want to be seen by their customers.

 Not unlike the public who adjusted their routines, shopping, and lifestyles, brands will need to adjust how they engage, message, and represent themselves to consumers.
 The trends and information from previous studies may no longer be useful in light of the recent events affecting their consumer base.
 What a brand cannot be is neutral during these times.
 The call is to be proactive in learning and understanding such concerns while pursuing a strategy that recognizes the risks and opportunities they may face.

 By employing the use of brand tracking studies, companies can capture the consumer’s drivers and sentiments with respect to how recent events have influenced their buying decisions.
 While many companies may have existing studies in place, the realities of today require an objective review of what the study provides as it may no longer be relevant to the target audience.

-Additionally, companies who have not maintained or done a brand health study, the benefits of this investment can help foster better-informed strategy decisions when looking ahead both for the remainder of the year and onward.
-Since brand tracking can include dynamics pertaining to consumers, competition, social and economic aspects, companies can get a data-supported assessment of how they are viewed by the public.
+Additionally for companies who have not maintained or done a brand health study, the benefits of this investment can help foster better-informed strategy decisions when looking ahead both for the remainder of the year and onward.
+Since brand tracking can include dynamics pertaining to consumers, competition, social and economic aspects, companies can get a data-supported assessment of the public views them.

-If you would like to learn more about the different approaches to brand health tracking or would like to start building a tracking study, click here to learn how Socratic’s Brand Health Tracking enables companies to make informed and data-supported strategy decisions.
+If you would like to learn more about the different brand health tracking approaches or start building a tracking study, click here to learn how Socratic’s Brand Health Tracking enables companies to make informed and data-supported strategy decisions.